How To Leash Train A Dog To Walk

 Vary treat distribution

-When my dog learns that they can't predict when the next treat is coming, they stay focused on me and the training.
+When my dog learns that it can't predict when the next treat will arrive, it stays focused on me and the training.

 Practice in new locations

-For practicing leash training in new locations, starting in a quiet place with minimal distractions is important.
+When practicing leash training in new locations, it is important to start in a quiet place with minimal distractions.
 When I take my dog to new spots, I reinforce the training basics we've worked on at home.

-This helps my dog get used to the different environments while still feeling secure and familiar with our routine.
-Slowly introducing new elements like sounds and other animals allows me to gauge how well my pup responds and adjust accordingly.
+This helps my dog get used to different environments while feeling secure and familiar with our routine.
+Slowly introducing new elements like sounds and other animals allows me to gauge how well my pup responds and adjusts accordingly.

 Common Leash Training Issues

-- Pulling: Teaching your dog to walk beside you without pulling on the leash can be challenging, but with consistent training and positive reinforcement, it's possible to overcome this issue.
+- Pulling: Teaching your dog to walk beside you without pulling on the leash can be challenging, but consistent training and positive reinforcement can overcome this issue.

 Dog pulling on leash